Mentors-Outreach/mentors-outreach/pricing.md

     image_alt: lorem-ipsum
     video_embed_html: >-
       Please note your membership is non-refundable.
 Want to give it a try first?
-You can join with a monthly membership.
+You can join with a free membership.
 We hope to see you soon in the Mentors Outreach community!
     media_position: top
     media_width: fifty
     align: left